Likes2Weave/RepData_PeerAssessment1/PA1_template.md

 ##  $ date    : Factor w/ 61 levels "2012-10-01","2012-10-02",..: 1 1 1 1 1 1 1 1 1 1 ...
 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

+To be able to organize data by time intervals such as day or month, convert the character representation of date to date class.

 ```r
 ## Convert characters to date